atweiden/ttyfiles/README.txt

 ttyfiles
 ========

-vim and tmux config for arch tty
+vim, tmux and fzf config for arch tty

 - based on pacfiles [1]